 ANDRES ALCALA has been working as an actor and director in the Portland area as well as throughout Arizona.
 He worked for the Oregon Shakespeare Festival as an actor for two years and as an outreach teacher for five years.
 Most recently he has directed Ramona Quimby, and played Long John Silver in Treasure Island for OCT.
 He is the Artistic Director of C.I.T.E. producing and performing for Portland area schools.

-JOHN ARMOUR is an fight director and actor based in Portland.
-He has choreographed Treasure Island and Cyrano for OCT and taught several classes in stage combat during OCT's summer theatre camp.
-He teaches and/or choreographs for nearly all local theaters and most colleges, high schools and middle schools in the area.
+JOHN ARMOUR is a fight director and actor based in Portland.
+He has choreographed Treasure Island, Cyrano, and others for OCT, where he has also taught several classes in stage combat.
+He teaches and/or directs for nearly all local theatres and most colleges, high schools, and middle schools in the area.

 DANI BALDWIN is OCT's Education Director, where she also teaches and directs.
 She appeared in The Boxcar Children at OCT, Business as Usual and Who Stole My Dead Husband? with La Famiglia, 7 Great Loves (Drammy Award) and Devine with Sojourn, and five of the 1940's Christmas from Home productions with Tapestry Theatre, among others.
 She’s also done make-up design, stage management, set/costume construction.

 TOM BECKETT has been acting, directing and teaching theater in Portland for twenty five years.
 He has trained with Shakespeare and Company, the D'ell Arte School of Physical Theater and the Royal Shakespearean Company.
-Currently he is the Theater director at Da Vinci Arts Middle School.
+Currently he is the Theater director at Cleveland High School.